-Perhaps the best way to read this report is with a posture of worship, giving thanks for the many ways God has been at work in and through our humble church.
-And without a doubt, the best way to finish this report of 2018 is with increased faith for what the Lord will do in 2019 and beyond.
+So as you read, join us in giving thanks for the many ways God has been at work in and through our humble church.
+May the stories of the past increase our faith for what the Lord will do in our future.

 For the sake of the gospel,